 Some travelers believe that if you’ve seen one high-end beach resort, you’ve seen them all.
 And while it can certainly feel that way—with so many over-the-water villas and themed-spa options these days—there is another class of sun-kissed properties doing even more to elevate barefoot luxury.

-Forbes Travel Guide’s editors have dipped their toes in sands across the globe to select this dreamy roster of beach resorts for 2020.
+Forbes Travel Guide’s editors have dipped their toes in sands across the globe to select this dreamy roster of beach resorts.
 Be it a magical retreat in the Maldives or a memorable stop in Maui, these are the waterfront wonders worth considering for your next vacation.

 Amilla Fushi (Maldives)